containers/buildah/docs/buildah-bud.md

 Users can specify the maps directly using `--userns-uid-map` described in the buildah(1) man page.

-**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootlful.
+**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.

 **--userns-gid-map-group** *group*